Parallel Weighted Random Sampling: Experiments

 \subsection{Queries}

 We performed strong and weak scaling experiments for queries (\cref{fig:queryscaling}) as well as throughput measurements for different sample sizes (\cref{fig:query}).
-Besides uniform random variates, we use random permutations of the weights $\set{1^{-s},2^{-s},\cdots,n^{-s}}$ for a parameter $s$ to obtain more skewed ``power-law'' distributions.
+Observe that the different configurations of \twolvl and \psa/\psag, respectively, differ only in how they approach construction, and have identical query behavior.
+Thus, we do not consider them separately in the query evaluation.

-\subparagraph*{Scaling.} First, consider the scaling experiments of \cref{fig:queryscaling}.
-These experiments were conducted on the Intel machine, as its highly non-uniform memory access characteristics highlight the differences between the algorithms.
+\paragraph*{Scaling} First, consider the scaling experiments of \cref{fig:queryscaling}.\footnote{The sequential processing times with regard to which the speedups are reported are, from (a) to (d), $\basesu\,ms$, $\basesp\,ms$, $\basewu\,ms$, and $\basewp\,ms$.} These experiments were conducted on the Intel machine, as its highly non-uniform memory access characteristics highlight the differences between the algorithms.
 All speedups are given relative to sampling sequentially from an alias table.
-The strong scaling experiments (\cref{fig:qstronguni,fig:qstrongpow}) deliberately use a small sample size to show scaling to low per-thread sample counts ($\approx 64\,000$ for 158 threads).
+The strong scaling experiments (\cref{fig:qstronguni,fig:qstrongpow}) deliberately use a small sample size to show scaling to low per-thread sample counts ($\approx 64\,000$ samples per thread for 158 threads).
 We can see that all algorithms have good scaling behavior.
 Hyper-threading (marked ``HT'' in the plots) yields additional speedups, as it helps to hide memory latency.
-This already shows that sampling is bound by random access latency to memory.
+This already shows that the bottleneck is random access latency to memory.
 Sampling from \psa and \twolvl is done completely independently by all threads, with no interaction apart from reading from the same shared data structures.
-Because the Intel machine has four NUMA zones, most queries have to access another NUMA node's memory.
-This limits the speedups achievable using \psa and \twolvl.
+Because the Intel machine has four NUMA nodes, most queries have to access another NUMA node's memory.
+This limits the speedups achievable using alias tables (\psa, \twolvl).

-On the other hand, \osens and \osnd have a shared top-level sample assignment stage, after which threads only access local memory.
-This benefits scaling, especially on NUMA machines.
+In contrast, for \osens and \osnd, threads access only local memory after a shared top-level sample assignment stage.
+This benefits scaling, especially on NUMA machines and machines with local last-level caches, such as newer AMD CPUs.
 As a result, \osnd achieves the best speedups, despite this benchmark producing very few samples with multiplicity greater than one (\cref{fig:qstronguni}, sample size is 1\,\% of input size).
-On the other hand, deduplication in the base case of \osens has significant overhead, making it roughly 25\,\% slower than sampling from an alias table for such inputs, even sequentially.
+On the other hand, deduplication in the base case of \osens has considerable overhead, making it roughly 25\,\% slower than sampling from an alias table for such inputs, even sequentially (deduplication is still faster than fully descending the tree, \ie omitting the optimization described at the start of this section).